GoogleChrome/web.dev/src/site/content/en/blog/designcember-calculator/index.md

 ## Blending in on desktop

-On desktop, there is a cool feature I can make use of, [Window Controls Overlay](/window-controls-overlay/), which allows me to put content in the title bar of the app window.
+On desktop, there is a cool feature I can use:
+[Window Controls Overlay](/window-controls-overlay/), which allows me to put content in the title bar of the app window.
 The first step is to override the display mode fallback sequence so it tries to use `window-controls-overlay` first when it is available.